PR News

 Furthermore, the strategic use of data analytics and AI is not just an advantage - it’s a fundamental requirement for any agency partnership.
 AI-powered tools and data-driven insights should be used not just to prove the effectiveness of our communications efforts, but also to inform each step of the process - refining messaging for omnichannel strategies, addressing zero-click trends, to achieving measurable results and business impact.

 When assessing agencies, I always encourage my team to consider factors beyond basic metrics.
-I emphasize the importance of identifying unique, actionable insights that an agency can provide.
+I emphasise the importance of identifying unique, actionable insights that an agency can provide.
 Additionally, I evaluate how their expertise in predictive analytics will enable us to anticipate emerging trends, refine our messaging strategies, and deliver tangible results for our business.

 Alex: What convinced us that our PR agency was the right partner was their deep understanding of our energy sector, bringing value from other industries’ learnings to the table, and their belief in Geneco’s brand purpose.